open-telemetry/opentelemetry-cpp/docs/deprecation-process.md

 When making a new opentelemetry-cpp release, in addition to the regular release tasks:

-- In the `CHANGELOG.md` and the release notes, add references to the new removed items for this release.
+* In the `CHANGELOG` and the release notes, add references to the new removed items for this release.

 ## Technical guidelines